jamescooke/blog/content/ode_to_pipx.md

 Oh pipx, how I love thee... 🎵

 Using pipx means I can have Python packages installed and executable on my path much more easily than in the past.
-That's changed my general development experience for the better.
+That's changed my personal _and_ work development experience for the better.
 Here's how...

 ## Before pipx